w-guo/Sparse-TDA/README.md

 ## Setup

-The persistence diagrams (PDs) are computed using DIPHA.
-After you have clone the repository and the submodules via
+First, clone this repository and all the submodules via

 ```bash
 git clone https://github.com/w-guo/Sparse-TDA.git